No matter what industry you work in, employers will want to see you have analytical skills.

 Entry-level freelance work can be a great practical training resource if you need to develop a skill you already have some experience in.

-Use a freelance marketplace like Fiverr, 99Designs, or Freelancer.com to find opportunities that use the skills you’re trying to develop.
+Use a freelance marketplace like Fiverr, 99Designs, or Freelancer.com to find opportunities that use the skills you’re developing.
 Create a freelancer profile and market yourself to employers using keywords for the skills you want to develop.

-If analytical skills are important to the job you are applying for, you’re likely to be tested on them in the interview.
+If analytical skills are important to the job you’re applying for, you’re likely to be asked about them in the interview.

-Some common interview questions for analytical skills include:
+Some common interview questions you can prepare for are:

 - How would you describe [technical concept] to a nontechnical audience?

 - How would you decide if you had to choose between two or three options?
-Explain your reasoning (eg. pricing, efficiency, ease).
+Explain your reasoning (for example, pricing, efficiency, ease).